Notify me

 “Praise I – Bridget Rile” By Brett Jordan.
 Details and license here.

 . . . a prominent figure in the Op Art movement, explores the dynamics of perception and optical illusions through her geometric and abstract paintings.
-Riley’s meticulous use of color, form, and precise geometric patterns creates visual effects that play with viewers’ perceptions, often evoking sensations of movement and depth.
-Her artworks, such as “Fall” and “Blaze 1,” demonstrate a fascination with mathematical concepts like symmetry, repetition, and the interaction of shapes and colors to create mesmerizing optical experiences.
+Riley’s meticulous use of colour, form, and precise geometric patterns creates visual effects that play with viewers’ perceptions, often evoking sensations of movement and depth.
+Her artworks, such as “Fall” and “Blaze 1,” demonstrate a fascination with mathematical concepts like symmetry, repetition, and the interaction of shapes and colours to create mesmerizing optical experiences.

 The sculptor George W. Hart: